openai/openai-python/README.md

 - `azure_ad_token` (or the `AZURE_OPENAI_AD_TOKEN` environment variable)
 - `azure_ad_token_provider`

-An example of using the client with Azure Active Directory can be found [here](https://github.com/openai/openai-python/blob/main/examples/azure_ad.py).
+An example of using the client with Microsoft Entra ID (formerly known as Azure Active Directory) can be found [here](https://github.com/openai/openai-python/blob/main/examples/azure_ad.py).

 ## Versioning